 We make use of numerous direct contacts in our outreach efforts.
 In addition to responding to your requests for information, our office reaches out to students to make sure their questions are answered.
 We, like many of our peers, receive recommendations of students that we should contact; so, you might actually get an email from us.
 We hope that our initial contact encourages you to look more deeply at us and our learning community.

 Field recruitment is a powerful tool in recruiting underrepresented students to Vanderbilt.
 We also use this time on the road to do research about your colleges/universities and to make contacts with new agencies and schools.
 Each year members of the Vanderbilt community travel to National Conferences, Women's Colleges, Historically Black Colleges and Universities, Hispanic Serving Institutions, Tribal Colleges, and majority institutions to meet students who might be interested in considering doctoral study at Vanderbilt.
-If you'd like to know where we are this year, you can look at our travel schedule.
+We encourage you to check back here for updates when travel is safe to resume.

 When asked which are the most effective of all strategies that colleges use, students overwhelmingly say that visiting the college campus was most important.
-We offer visitation opportunities at all three stages of the recruitment process: rising senior recruitment, applicant recruitment, and during our efforts to encourage admitted students to accept our offers.
+We offer visitation opportunities at all stages of the recruitment process.
+We encourage you to check back here for updates when travel is safe to resume.